DeepProcess: Supporting business process execution using a MANN-based recommender system: Evaluation

-Table~\ref{tab:The-average-normalized} reports the results for the raw-feature sets.
+We observe in Table-1 that our MANN based mode outperforms the state of the art LSTM model across all three datasets.
 The $k$-NN works surprisingly well.
 However, it faces some difficulties in this problem of sequence-to-sequence prediction.
 First, the prefixes can be slightly different but the suffices can differ drastically, e.g., due to a single decisive event.
 Second, the $k$-NN does not capture the continuation of a process, and thus suffices from similar instances do not guarantee to be the right continuation.
 And third, for $k>1$, there is no easy way to combine multiple suffix sequences, which shows in the worse result than the case $k=1$.
-The LSTM works better than other baselines, and this confirms the previous findings in \cite{evermann2016deep,tax2017predictive}.
-The MANN improves slightly over the LSTM

-Table~\ref{tab:Suffix-Prediction-Task} reports the results for the pre-processed sets.
-Again, the MANN perform better than the highly-tuned architecture in \cite{tax2017predictive}.